Ergobaby Aerloom Baby Carrier

 The Aerloom features padded support at neckline to support bub’s head and neck, a lumbar support waist belt and curved shoulder straps to distribute weight evenly so it's easier on your shoulders and back.
 It's also easily adjustable to give bub a snug fit, perfect if other caregivers are using the carrier too.

 The Aerloom has integrated knit-mesh panels that provides built-in airflow for maximum breathability, ideal for bub’s sensitive skin.
 No more sweaty backs after morning walks at Botanic Gardens!
 When not in use, roll it up and stash away.
 Machine washable for easy clean up.
+Comes with a free virtual fitting consultation with Deb (U.P. $60).

 - Boasts 3 carry modes